Raku/doc/writing-docs/EXAMPLES.md

         $x = frob();
     =end code

+Note that when running the code, it's compiled inside an anonymous class.
+The preamble is the first code in this class, so if you're testing the definition of a complex method signature that requires attributes, you can declare them using this construct.

 ### Complicated Examples

 Some examples are too complicated to be run using our EVAL trick.